timurrrr/86buttdrop/README.md

 I hauled 4x 245/40R17 tires in my car with this kit.
 As long as you load stuff through the passenger seat, you shouldn't notice any difference from the stock seat in your normal driving position from the perspective of carrying stuff in the rear seat.

+That being said, on some very rare occasions I need just a few more inches to fit something on the rear seats.
+With the stock rails I could move the seat forward more than usual for a short drive, but can't gain more than an inch or so with the lowering kit.

+### Was this crash tested?

+NO!
+See the [License](#license) section above.

+### Does it retain the factory side airbag?

+Yes, with caveats.

+Yes in the sense that you still have the stock seat that still has an airbag and it's still connected to the car.\
+The caveat is that the seat is ~18 mm lower than the stock seat can physically go, which means the position of the airbag is outsie the range it was designed to operate.
+(I'm personally skeptical that a helmet pressed into the ceiling in one's normal is within the operating range of the safety systems in the car either...)

+Once again, no crash testing has been performed for this kit.
+See the [License](#License) section above.

+### Will it work on a 1st gen BRZ / FR-S / 86?

+Not with the stock seats.
+It should work with gen2 seats in a gen1 car, but I haven't verified that yet.\
+I don't know if the side airbag in gen2 seats is compatible with gen1 cars.

+### Can it work for the passenger seat?

+Maybe, I haven't tried.
+The passenger seat doesn't have the height adjustment mechanism, so it would be a pain to install this kit.
+Furthermore, it would compromise the convenience of loading stuff onto the back seat, such as spare tires.